ealth and wellbeing websites for you to use. Remember our Home School Link Worker is also on hand to offer advice or to

-What support is available to parents to help them maintain their family’s wellbeing during COVID-19?
+What support is available to parents to help them maintain their family’s wellbeing during in light of COVID-19?

 Social connections, alongside exercise, sleep, diet and routine, are important protective factors for mental health.

 Materials to promote and support mental wellbeing are available to help children to learn at home.
 The Department of Health and Social Care is providing £5 million of additional funding to support mental health charities to increase their provision for adults and children at this time.

 Social isolation, reduced exercise and bereavement may affect children’s wellbeing in this period.
 Resources to promote and support children and young people’s mental wellbeing include: